jrkerns/quaac/docs/index.rst

 We make an important distinction between QA data and raw data.
 QA data is either raw or interpreted data, useful for the evaluation of a machine's performance.
-Raw data is intermediate data that is used to generate QA data.
+Raw data is intermediate data that is used to generate QA data but is not itself the evaluation.
 For example, a profile scan is raw data, but the flatness and symmetry values are QA data.
 Although critical in many cases to generate the QA data, the raw data itself is not QA data.